 The Independence of the Judiciary is very crucial for its existence will lead to the protection of the fundamental rights of the citizens against the arbitrary powers of the legislative and the executive and will assure the constitutional validity of the laws and regulations and the mandatory performance of the constitutional duty by all the organs.

 The Constitution of India makes adequate provisions for the Independence of the Judiciary which was first seen in the pronouncement of the judgment of Bachan Singh v.
 State of Punjab by the supreme court.
 Justice Bhagwati emphasized on the doctrine of rule of law stating that, “it is necessary to have a democratic legislature to make laws, but its power should not be unfettered and that there should be an independent Judiciary to protect the citizen against the excesses of the legislative and the executive powers.”

-WHAT IS JUDICIAL REVIEW?
+WHAT IS JUDICIAL REVIEW OF ADMINISTRATIVE ACTION?

 The Indian Constitution, unlike the United States Constitution, expressly provides for judicial review under Article 13 clause (1).
 It states that all laws that were previously, or immediately before the Constitution of India was adopted, in force in the territory of India, in so far as they are in conflict with the provisions containing the fundamental rights, shall, to the extent of such conflict, be void.
 Clause (2) of the same article further says that the states shall not make any law that withdraws or curtails any of the fundamental rights, and any law so made in contravention of the rule as mentioned above shall, to the extent of such contravention, be void.